-Enrique leaves role as Spain manager
+Luis Enrique to be replaced as Spain manager

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Luis Enrique has left his role as Spain manager following their shock last-16 defeat by Morocco in the World Cup.
+Luis Enrique has left his role as Spain boss after they were knocked out of the World Cup by Morocco in the last 16.

-The Spanish Football Federation (RFEF) said a "new project" should start but did not put a time frame on when a new boss would be announced.

-"We would like to thank Luis Enrique and his entire coaching staff," the RFEF said in a statement.
+"We would like to thank Luis Enrique and his entire coaching staff," said the Spanish Football Federation (RFEF).

+Spain under-21 coach Luis de la Fuente has been recommended for the role but his appointment must be approved by the board, who are meeting on Monday.

+Spain thrashed Costa Rica 7-0 in their opening group game of the World Cup but their possession-based game saw them accused of being "boring" as they drew 1-1 with Germany and lost 2-1 to Japan.

 Get the latest results and goal notifications for any team at the Fifa World Cup by downloading the BBC Sport app: Apple - Android - Amazon